Freeway car insurance review Jan 2021

 Freeway car insurance reviews and complaints

-On the other side, Freeway is rated a 4.4 out of 5 stars by nearly 100 customers on Trustpilot.
+On the other side, Freeway is rated a 4.3 out of 5 stars by nearly 170 customers on Trustpilotas of October 2020.
 Customers tend to praise its low rates and ease of starting a policy.
 Based on these reviews, the company may provide helpful customer service up front, but could use improvement on the backend of its service after buying a policy.

 How to apply for Freeway car insurance